Market research

 See some of our publications below:

-The average square metre price of a rental property in the free sector fell 1.1 per cent in the fourth quarter of 2022 compared to a year ago.
-This reports housing platform Pararius.
-Bare and furnished rental properties increased in price, while the price of unfurnished properties went down.
-Compared to a year ago, the number of free sector rental properties released to new tenants fell by 8.9 per cent.
+The average price per square metre of a rental home in the unregulated housing sector in the Netherlands fell by 1.1 percent in the fourth quarter of 2022 compared to a year earlier.
+Shell and furnished rental homes rose in price, while the price of upholstered homes went down.
+Compared to a year earlier, the number of unregulated sector rental properties that became available to new tenants in the Netherlands fell by 8.9 percent.
 More information.

 Academic paper: Hierarchical Bias-Aware Clustering on a Rental Price Prediction Model